 Tougher MOTs from March 2013

 March 2013: EU brings in new tougher MOT test for UK motorists.
+Read more to find out all you need to know to ensure your car passes its MOT first time.

 Motorists who ignore dashboard warning lights face their vehicle failing the MOT test from today.